ProzorroUKR/openprocurement.api/docs/source/standard/tender.rst

 :minValue:
    :ref:`minValue`, required

    Calculated minimal energy service contract performance indicator.
+Bids smaller then ``minValue`` will be rejected.

    |ocdsDescription|
    The total estimated minValue of the procurement.